openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 expressions that provide the array size.
 This is a useful addition to other array-related features of the language, such as array literals.

-The construct can also be used to create multi-dimensional arrays.
+The construct can also be used to create multidimensional arrays.

 The feature *function and method overloading* is supported in many (if not all) modern programming languages.
 Overloading functions/methods